Nanush7/wsh-extension/README.md

 You are more than welcome to propose changes to make the code better, but refrain from making any harsh comments if you ended up with vomit all over your computer, I did what I could to warn you.

+Joking aside, if you want to improve anything, including HTML and CSS, please let me know.
+At some point I will move to TypeScript.

 ### Privacy

 This extension works locally/offline and does not transmit any kind of data over the Internet.
 This may change if a new feature needs to perform web requests (in such case, this section of the README will be updated).